Health Information and Tools > Patient Care Handouts > Learning About Histoplasmosis

 How is it diagnosed?

-Your doctor will do a physical examination.
-He or she will ask questions about your symptoms and past health.
+Your doctor will do a physical exam.
+The doctor will ask questions about your symptoms and past health.
 The doctor may ask about your activities or places you've travelled that could have raised your risk of getting the infection.

 You may have tests to check for infection.
 These include: